kanishkbh/speech2text_summarization/README.md

 ## Usage
 1. Run the app: `streamlit run app.py`.
 2. Open your web browser and navigate to the URL displayed in the terminal (usually http://localhost:8501).
-3. Follow the instructions on the web app to use it.
+3. The web app shows instructions to get started.

+Enjoy!